Pulitzer Prize Fiction Winner

 Summary

-A middle-aged Irish-American priest, recovering from alcoholism after a stint at a treatment retreat, returns to a fading parish in a Northeastern city and is drawn back into the entanglements of an old family of friends.
+A middle aged Irish American priest, recovering from alcoholism after a stint at a treatment retreat, returns to a fading parish in a Northeastern city, where the entanglements of an old family of friends draw him back in.
 O'Connor narrates in a quiet, reflective first person that lingers on memory, vocation, and the ordinary weather of belief.
-The novel is admired for its unshowy realism about clerical life and middle-class Catholic experience.
+The novel earns admiration for its unshowy realism about clerical life and middle class Catholic experience.

 Historical Context & Significance

-O'Connor finally won after being snubbed by the board in 1957; the book is praised for its authentic portrayal of the "ordinariness" of the priesthood.
+O'Connor finally won after the board snubbed him in 1957.
+The book draws praise for its authentic portrayal of the ordinariness of the priesthood.